dylan-green/uber-rent/README.md

 Car rental &amp; reservation service &amp; GUI.
 Final project deliverable for relational databases course @UBC.

+### Logging In

+You will need to provide your UBC SQLPlus credentials in order to run database transactions.
+Provide your username and password in the `login()` located in `src/database/DBConnectionHandler.java`.

 In the root directory run `sqlplus` to start the sql interpreter

 `user-name: ora_[cwl]@stu`